Croats of Bosnia and Herzegovina: Bosnian War

-Citizens of the Socialist Republic of Bosnia and Herzegovina voted for the independence of Bosnia and Herzegovina in the referendum that was held between 29 February and 1 March 1992.
-The referendum question was: "Are you in favor of a sovereign and independent Bosnia-Herzegovina, a state of equal citizens and nations of Muslims, Serbs, Croats, and others who live in it?"
-Independence was strongly favoured by Bosniak and Bosnian Croat voters, but the referendum was largely boycotted by Bosnian Serbs.
+Citizens of the Socialist Republic of Bosnia and Herzegovina voted for the independence of Bosnia and Herzegovina in the referendum, which was held between 29 February and 1 March 1992.
+The referendum question was: "Are you in favour of a sovereign and independent Bosnia-Herzegovina, a state of equal citizens and nations of Muslims, Serbs, Croats, and others who live in it?"
+Independence was strongly favoured by Muslim and Bosnian Croat voters, but the referendum was boycotted mainly by Bosnian Serbs.
 The total turnout of voters was 63.6% of which 99.7% voted for the independence of Bosnia and Herzegovina.

-On 5 April 1992, Serb forces started the Siege of Sarajevo.
+On 5 April 1992, Serb forces began the Siege of Sarajevo.
 On 12 May, Yugoslav People's Army left Bosnia and Herzegovina and left most of the arms to the Army of Republika Srpska, headed by Ratko Mladić.
 The first unit to oppose Serb forces in Bosnia and Herzegovina was the Croatian Defence Forces (HOS) founded by Croatian Party of Rights of Bosnia and Herzegovina on 18 December 1991.
 The Croatian Community of Herzeg-Bosnia established its own force, the Croatian Defence Council (HVO) on 8 April 1992.
-HVO consisted of 20 to 30% of Bosniaks who joined HVO because local Muslim militias were unable to arm themselves.
-Croatian Community of Herzeg-Bosnia was founded on 18 November 1991 as a community of municipalities where the majority of the population were Croats.
+HVO consisted of 20 to 30% of Muslims who joined HVO because local Muslim militias were unable to arm themselves.
+The Croatian Community of Herzeg-Bosnia was founded on 18 November 1991 as a community of municipalities where the majority of the population was Croats.
 In its founding acts, Herzeg-Bosnia had no separatist character.
-The Croatian Republic of Herzeg-Bosnia was declared by the Bosnian Croat leadership as a temporary region, which after the war ended, would again become part of a united Bosnia and Herzegovina.
+The Croatian Republic of Herzeg-Bosnia was declared by the Bosnian Croat leadership as a temporary region, which, after the war ended, would again become part of a united Bosnia and Herzegovina.